SharadK10/sdk-vscode-extension-utility/README.md

-A VS Code extension that generates SDK utility files and provides context-aware integration instructions by analyzing your existing codebase.
+A VS Code extension that generates SDK utility files and provides context-aware integration instructions by analyzing your existing codebase. powered by digital Ocean's Gradient AI agents and knowledge bases.

 ## What It Does